camunda/camunda-docs/docs/components/connectors/introduction.md

 2. **Subscription Connector**: An inbound Connector that subscribes to a message queue.
 3. **Polling Connector**: An inbound Connector that periodically polls an external system or service for new data using HTTP polling.

 Currently, only webhooks are supported.

-We are working to support the other types as well.
+### Protocol Connectors

+Protocol Connectors can serve as either inbound or outbound connectors, supporting a variety of technical protocols.
+These connectors are highly generic, designed to provide a flexible and customizable means of integrating with external systems and services.

+Protocol connectors can be customized to meet the needs of specific use cases using [element templates](/components/modeler/desktop-modeler/element-templates/about-templates.md), with no additional coding or deployment required.
+Examples of protocol connectors include HTTP REST, SOAP, GraphQL, as well as message queue connectors.

 ## Next steps